aaronsb/memory-graph/README.md

 - `MEMORY_FILES`: Comma-separated list of specific memory files to use
 - `LOAD_ALL_FILES`: Set to 'true' to load all JSON files in the storage directory
 - `DEFAULT_PATH`: Default path for storing memories
+- `STORAGE_TYPE`: Storage backend to use (`json` or `sqlite`, default: `json`)

+### Storage Options

+The Memory Graph MCP supports two storage backends:

+- **JSON**: Simple file-based storage (default)
+  - One JSON file per domain in the `memories/` directory
+  - Good for smaller datasets and simple deployments
+  - Easy to inspect and manually edit if needed

+- **SQLite**: Database storage with improved performance
+  - Single SQLite database file for all domains
+  - Better performance for large datasets
+  - Full-text search capabilities
+  - More efficient memory usage

+To switch between storage types, set the `STORAGE_TYPE` environment variable to either `json` or `sqlite` in your MCP configuration.

+For detailed information about storage options, including how to convert between formats, see [Storage Switching](docs/storage-switching.md).

 #### MCP Configuration